sriganeshres/G-Engine/README.md

 # GEngine
-A Try to a Game Engine G is for Ganesh
+A Game Engine and G is for Ganesh